Thank you for your interest. Application submissions will be open from January 1st, 2027 to January 31st, 2027.

 The following are the minimum qualifications to apply:

-- 750 hours observing dogs search; can be combined as an instructor, a student or a volunteer at a trial.
+- 750 hours observing dogs in person or virtually search; can be combined as an instructor, a student or a volunteer at a trial.

 - 500 hours setting hides, in person, for others either in or out of the class setting (this does not include online instruction or video review).